Page last updated: 20 February 2026

 Monthly Trends in Passenger Traffic

-July was the peak month at Paris Charles de Gaulle Airport (CDG) in 2024.
+August was the busiest month at Paris Charles de Gaulle Airport (CDG) in 2025 based on passenger traffic.

 Paris Travel Resources